Our Board

 Mr. Okuhama is the Managing Partner of Commercial and Business Lending, a commercial loan broker company established in 2000.
 The company specializes in USDA Farm Service Agency, USDA Rural Development, and U.S. Small Business Administration loan programs, and commercial real estate financing.
 The regions that Mr. Okuhama covers include Hawaii, South and Western Pacific, and the continental US, and he possesses 43 years of banking and commercial lending experience.
 Prior to establishing his company, he was Vice President with Bank of America and was responsible for the Bank’s government assisted business lending programs in Hawaii and Pacific Territories.

 Before joining Bank of America, Mr. Okuhama served as Business Loan Officer with DBEDT’s Business Service’s Division and worked for First Hawaiian Bank, Hawaii National Bank and International Savings.
 Over the years, Mr. Okuhama has volunteered his time and is currently the Board President of the non-profit Hawaii Alliance for Community-Based, Economic Development.
 And he was previously a Board of Director on the Hawaii Community Development Authority; Board of Director on the Aloha Tower Development Corporation; Board President of his Residential Condo Association, and Treasurer of his Commercial Condo Association.
+His term runs until June 30, 2027 (subject to Senate confirmation).

 Jesse Cooke